 Dogs are friendly, loving creatures.
-Most dogs love most people.
-It's just a fact, right?
+Most dogs love most people, that's true.
 But there are some dogs who seem to have an extra reserve of love in their hearts for a very special kind of human: babies.
 What do dogs think of babies?
 It's hard to know for certain, but studying behavior shows evidence of fondness, both dog for baby and baby for dog.

 There are a few things that could explain dogs' love for babies.
 The biggest factor might just be the same thing that made you connect with your best friend—they have a lot in common.

-According to the American Kennel Club, part of the reason dogs and babies get along so well is because, well, they're pretty similar.
-Think about it: Dogs and babies are the only two things on earth who view the world with sincere awe and joy 99 percent of the time.
+Part of the reason dogs and babies get along so well is because they're similar.
+Dogs and babies are the only two things on earth who view the world with sincere awe and joy most of the time.
 Like puppies and dogs, human babies have a desire for attention — specifically, for a playmate.
 Dogs and young kids share this trait too.

-Getting a little more science-y about things, part of the appeal is probably right under your dog's nose.
+Additionally, part of the appeal is probably right under your dog's nose.
 Smell plays a huge role in everything that dogs love because it's their primary sense for experiencing the world.
-As we've postulated before on Cuteness, it's possible that babies just smell differently to our dogs than human adults do, which may help them connect with babies on a special level.
+It's possible that babies smell differently to our dogs than human adults do, which might help them connect with babies on a special level.

 Some dogs love all babies, but all baby-loving dogs love their own babies—not puppies, but the human babies who are members of their own family—the most.
-This comes down to basic dog biology.
-As Animal Planet explains, dogs, being the pack animals they are, have a strong sense of who their family is and get very protective of their owners.
+This comes down to basic dog biology. dogs, being the pack animals, have a strong sense of who their family is and get very protective of their owners.
 This, naturally, extends doubly to the humans they love who aren't big enough to protect themselves.
-Basically, dogs = heroes.

 Why do babies love dogs?

-When it comes to dogs loving babies, we have to guess and make assumptions and try to connect the dots ourselves.
-With babies, however, we have some real research.
-Okay, so we don't have research from actual infants, but the professionals have conducted studies about older kids and their love for dogs, so we don't have to guess why kids love dogs.
+When it comes to dogs loving babies, we have to make some assumptions.
+With babies, however, we have some research.
+Scientists have conducted studies about older kids and their love for dogs, so we don't have to guess why kids love dogs.

 In 2017, Cambridge researchers released a study of 12-year-olds and their pets.
-The study examined kids and pups from 77 British households and researchers directly asked the kids about the quality of their relationships with their families — including their fur fam members.
-Specifically, the researchers gathered intel on four different aspects of the kids' relationships: Their satisfaction with the relationships, their feelings of companionship, communication in the relationships, and conflict in the relationships.
-The results?
-Pets won, hands down.
+The study examined kids and pups from 77 British households and researchers directly asked the kids about the quality of their relationships with their families — including their pets.
+Specifically, the researchers gathered information about their satisfaction with the relationships, their feelings of companionship, communication in the relationships, and conflict in the relationships.

-The kids in the study said they had less conflict with their pets than with other family members, like siblings.
-That's not surprising.
-Humans are terrible and dogs are great.
+The kids in the study said they had less conflict with their pets than with other family members, such as siblings.
 The kids also reported feeling more satisfaction with their relationships with their pets and feeling more bonded to their pets than to siblings.
-Translation: Kids like their pets (specifically dogs, who beat cats in the study) more than they like their brothers and sisters.
-The love bond between kids and dogs is a natural, deeply-felt thing.
+The results indicated that kids like their pets more than they like their brothers and sisters.
+The bond between kids and dogs is a natural and deeply felt.

 Not only do kids love dogs, dogs are demonstrably great for kids.
-Studies have shown that babies who are raised around dogs have stronger immune systems, for example.
+Babies who are raised around dogs have stronger immune systems, for example.
 Other benefits of growing up around a dog include a lower risk of developing allergies and a lower risk of asthma.

-The health benefits kids reap when they grow up around dogs aren't just physical, either.
-According to the AKC, kids who grow up with dogs in their home enjoy a range of mental health benefits, as well, including better self-esteem, increased compassion, improved cognitive skills, less stress, and a generally happier outlook on life.
-Is it possible that babies can sense that dogs are good for them and are drawn to them the same way we're drawn to edible things when we're hungry?
+The health benefits kids reap when they grow up around dogs aren't just physical.
+Kids who grow up with dogs in their home enjoy a range of mental health benefits, as well, including better self-esteem, increased compassion, improved cognitive skills, less stress, and a generally happier outlook on life.

 Why are some dogs naturally gentle with babies?

 Dogs are extremely social creatures with a very high level of emotional intelligence, all things considered.
 As such, many of them are able to read the room or pick up on subtle clues from the people around them.

-Given their deep love for and connection to babies, it's not a shocker that baby-loving dogs are also, by and large, baby-protecting dogs.
-As we've discussed already in this post, dogs are naturally protective of members of their packs, so it's not a stretch they are also protective of babies.
-But some dogs take baby protection to the next level.
+Given their deep love for and connection to babies, it's not surprising that baby-loving dogs are also often baby-protecting dogs.
+Remember, dogs are naturally protective of members of their packs, so it's not a stretch they are also protective of babies.
+But some dogs take baby protection to a bit too far.